-To compliment POTUS, FLOTUS and this administration in any way whatsoever is a difficult thing for this liberal blog.
+To compliment the present POTUS, FLOTUS and this administration in any way whatsoever is a difficult thing for this liberal blog.
 We are fundamentally opposed to many of their policies and disgusted by much of their rhetoric.
 That said, when it comes to decorating the exterior of 1600 Pennsylvania Ave. the 54th President, whose own head looks like a jack-o-lantern, has the Obamas and all the administrations before him beat by a mile.

 White House Halloween Decorations